Nights-Software/ns-docs/resources/ers.md

         - "on_pullover_end": Very rare (edge cases only) ]]
     -- print(source, json.encode(pedData, { indent = true }), context)
 end)

+-- Handles first vehicle interaction events.
+-- @param src number The source ID of the user who interacted with the vehicle.
+-- @param vehicleData table The complete data table of the vehicle being interacted with.
+-- @param context string The interaction context:
+RegisterServerEvent("ErsIntegration::OnFirstVehicleInteraction")
+AddEventHandler("ErsIntegration::OnFirstVehicleInteraction", function(source, vehicleData, context)
+    -- Add your custom vehicle interaction logic here --[[
+        Context frequency analysis:
+        -- Explained: "First interaction with this specific vehicle instance in current session, unless the network ID was replaced.
+Then it can be an other instance for the same vehicle."

+        - "on_pullover": Very common (traffic stops)
+        - "on_vehicle_search": Common (when searching for vehicles)
+        - "on_pursuit_start": Uncommon (callout/world event peds fleeing whilst in a vehicle and not interacted with yet)
+        - "on_pullover_end": Very rare (edge cases only) ]]
+    -- print(source, json.encode(vehicleData, { indent = true }), context)
+end)

 --- Handles when a callout is offered.